 - Don’t chew, crush or break any capsules or tablets unless instructed.
 Some long-acting medications are absorbed too quickly when chewed, making them potentially unsafe.
 Other medications either won’t be effective or could make you sick if they are not swallowed whole.

-- For liquid medications, use only the measuring device that came with the medication or is intended to measure medications in the right dose range.
+- For liquid medications, only use the measuring device that came with the medication or is intended to measure medications in the right dose range.
 Over- or under-dosing can occur if the correct device is not used.
 Note that household teaspoons and tablespoons are not very accurate.
-Ask your pharmacist for an appropriate measuring device (like an oral syringe) if you do not have one or one is not provided.
+Ask your pharmacist for an appropriate measuring device (like an oral syringe) if you do not have one or if one is not provided.

-- Do not stop any of your medications without first discussing it with your clinician.
+- Do not stop any of your medications without first discussing them with your clinician.
 Many medications need to be slowly reduced in either the size or the frequency of the dose before stopping to prevent harmful effects.

 - Never combine more than one type of medication in the same bottle.
-Instead, use a pill-box to keep pills for the same day and time together.
+Instead, use a pill box to keep pills for the same day and time together.
 Consider making a printed schedule to keep track of multiple medications that need to be taken throughout the day.